 What’s the Deadline for Filing a Tax Return for the self employed in Ireland?

-The deadline for filing your tax return self employed Ireland is 31st October of the year following the tax year.
+The deadline for filing your tax return self-employed in Ireland is 31 October 2026 (for 2025 income).

 Tax Return Self Employed Ireland Checklist